zainabtura/ICS344-Project/Phase 2 /phase2.md

 ###  Step 2: First Launch of Splunk

+After extracting Splunk, we proceeded to start the service and complete the initial setup required for first-time use.

-We navigated to Splunk’s installation directory and ran the startup command, accepting the license agreement.
-Splunk then prompted us to:
+We navigated to the Splunk binary directory and started the service using the following command:

-- Create an administrator username and password.
-- Generate RSA key pairs for secure communication.
-- Verify that all required ports (HTTP 8000, management 8089, REST 8065, KVStore 8191) are open.
-- Initialize internal directories under `/opt/splunk/var`.

 ```bash
 cd /opt/splunk/bin